raydot/Boids/README.md

 # Boids

-Boids YouTube tutorial done with p15.js
+Some experiments with Github Copilot and p15.js